marian-nmt/marian-examples/training-basics-sentencepiece/README.md

 | raw+sampling |      |      |

 We see that keeping the noise untouched (raw) results indeed in the worst of the three system, normalization (normalized) is best, closely followed by sampled subwords splits (raw+sampling).
-This is an interesting result: although normalization is generally better it is not trivial to discover the problem in the first place.
-Creating a normalization table is another added difficulty and on top of that normalization breaks reversibility.
+This is an interesting result: although normalization is generally better, it is not trivial to discover the problem in the first place.
+Creating a normalization table is another added difficulty - and on top of that normalization breaks reversibility.
 Subword sampling seems to be a viable alternative when dealing with character-level noise with no added complexity compared to raw text.
 It does however take longer to converge, being a regularization method.